meemknight/gameLayer/README.md

 * windowSettings->vsyncWithOpengl = true; //set vsync (when drawing with opengl)
 * windowSettings->lockFpsIfNotVsync = 60; //set to 0 to turn off, set the framerate when vsync is off or not working (note there is a maximum limit at around 300 fps that will always stay on)
 * windowSettings->force_16_9_AspectRatioOnFullScreen = true; //when in full screen it will set the rezolution of the monutor to the highest rezolution that has a 16:9 aspect ratio
+* windowSettings->windowTitle ->a null terminated string with the title of the window.
+If left empty the window will have the fps in the title.

 # music and sounds